Developer(s) – Radical Entertainment

 Rating – N/A

-Released first on the NES and Game Boy in 1992, and then remarkable re-release on the Super NES the following year, and then on the Mega Drive the year after that, Rocky and Bullwinkle was one of many mediocre licensed games released on the system, along with Nightmare on Elm Street and Who Framed Roger Rabbit?
+Released first on the NES and Game Boy in 1992, and then remarkable re-release on the Super NES the following year.
+And then on the Mega Drive the year after that.
+The Adventures of Rocky and Bullwinkle was one of many mediocre licensed games released on the system, along with Nightmare on Elm Street and Who Framed Roger Rabbit?
 But out of these three games, the worst has to be Rock and Bullwinkle for a good number of reasons.

 Graphics – 5/10